Agile-Ventures-Pvt-LTD/AI_Training_Batch_May_2026/submissions/capstone/capstone-03/cap-001_sleepsia_quality_intelligence_control_tower/mohammad-anas/test-report.md

 The PRD requires a Product Quality Investigation Report after Supervisor validation.

-The successful Word-generation scenario indicates that the normal report-generation path is operational.
+The  Word-generation scenario indicates that the normal report-generation path is operational.

 The Word failure scenario remains an area for additional validation.